Cashew Goji Superfood Cookies

 - 1 teaspoon maca powder

 Grind cashews into powder first.
 Add everything else and process into a dough in your food processor.
 Roll into small balls.
 Place on plate or tray on parchment paper and make sure to space them out well.
 Wet a fork and then press down in the middle of the cashew cookie ball to flatten it and leave fork lines on top.
 Re-wet fork for every cookie so dough does not keep sticking to fork.
 Store in freezer.
 When ready to eat, enjoy frozen or wait a few minutes for it to de-thaw.
 Superfood high protein yumminess!

 Grace Van Berkum is a registered holistic nutritionist, Sivananda Yoga teacher, certified personal trainer, and founder of Gracious Living Retreats.
 Known for her detoxifying and delicious raw, vegan, plant-powered recipe creations, Grace is passionate about the healing power of whole foods from the earth and their ability to increase prana and elevate consciousness.
-She leads retreats on nutrition, conscious eating, and yoga worldwide and is the author of 30 Days, 30 Ways to Gracious Living.
+She leads retreats on nutrition, conscious eating, and yoga worldwide.